yuvalturg/RAG/docs/local_setup_guide.md

 # Local Deployment
 This guide walks you through running a Llama Stack server locally using **Ollama** and **Podman**.

+> **⚡ Performance Update**: Ollama now runs directly on your host machine (not in a container) for significantly better performance.
+The quickstart uses `make setup-ollama` to automate the installation and configuration.

 <!-- omit from toc -->
 ## Table of Contents
 - [Prerequisites](#prerequisites)